jackson15j/cv/craig_astill_cv.md

 Profile
 -------

-Pragmatic & practically-minded Technical Lead with over 15 years of Software Development, DevOps & Quality Assurance roles in both large Corporations and Start-Ups.
+Pragmatic & practically-minded Technical Leader with over 15 years of Software Development, DevOps & Quality Assurance roles in both large Corporations and Start-Ups.
 Cross skilled as a Team Lead, Architect, Mentor and process improvement evangelist.
 Looking to put my experiences to good use to multiply